 - See a dermatologist -- If you continue to be plagued by skin problems that cause you worry and stress, seeing a dermatologist might help you take a load off.

 When it comes to your skin, worry can do more harm than you might realize.
-To learn more about the effects of stress on your skin, take a look at the links on the next page.
+To learn more about the effects of stress on your skin, take a look at the links below.